Philip Sabu

-Philip Peyala (born 15 July 1937), popularly known as Philip Sabu is a former Zambian goalkeeper.
+Philip Peyala (15 July 1937 - 27 April 2008), popularly known as Philip Sabu was a Zambian goalkeeper.
 Popular with fans because of his acrobatics between the posts, Sabu was in the Zambia national team at independence in October 1964.

 Playing career

 Sabu was born in Kapolopolo Compound in Ndola and started football rather late, aged 13.
 After playing in the junior and then the senior boys club at Main Masala, he joined the third team of the Ndola Black Follies.
 He was inspired by Ndola Home Defenders goalkeeper Yotham Mabange during the mid-1950s.
 The Follies trip to Rhokana United in 1957 was a turning point in young Sabu's career.
-The first and second team goalkeepers did not turn up so Sabu who was 20 at the time featured in all three games, winning all.
+The first and second team goalkeepers did not turn up so Sabu, who was 20 at the time, featured in all three games, winning all.

 He started going by the nickname 'Sabu' and moved to Mufulira Blackpool in 1961 and had one of the best matches of his career during the final of the Castle Cup against Nchanga Rangers in October 1963.
-A week before the final, Blackpool had lost a league match 12-0 to Rangers but upset the odds 4-2 to win the trophy and the right to face off with Salisbury Callies for the coveted Inter-Rhodesia Castle Cup at Kafubu Stadium in Luanshya.
+A week before the final, Blackpool had lost a league match 12–0 to Rangers but upset the odds 4–2 to win the trophy and the right to face off with Salisbury Callies for the coveted Inter-Rhodesia Castle Cup at Kafubu Stadium in Luanshya.
 Unfortunately, Blackpool lost to the Callies 2–0.

 He was in the Zambian team that lost all its games during an independence tournament in October 1964 that featured Uganda, Kenya and Ghana, featuring against the latter.
 After four years with Blackpool, Sabu returned to Ndola in 1965 and joined Ndola United for a transfer fee of K700.